Ant Middleton: Politics

 On 20 September 2024, Middleton gave his support to Reform UK and he spoke at the party's conference in Birmingham.

 On 8 January 2025, Middleton hinted on X (formerly Twitter) that he would run for Mayor of London for Reform UK in 2028, stating "My country is calling me once again!
 I've fought for it once and I WILL come back and serve it again!
 Standby, standby...".

 On 20 January 2025, Middleton was part of Reform UK's delegation to the second inauguration of Donald Trump in Washington, D.C., in the United States, along with leader Nigel Farage and party treasurer Nick Candy.

+On 13 September 2025, Middleton took part in the far-right 'Unite the Kingdom' rally in London.
+He was a speaker at the rally announcing his intention to run for mayor of London as an independent in 2028.
+He led the march near Waterloo station alongside Tommy Robinson and fellow TV personalities Katie Hopkins and Laurence Fox.
+He appeared at a repeat of the rally alongside the same two personalities in May 2026.

+He spoke on video in support of the Reform UK candidate in the 2026 Makerfield by-election, which The Guardian reported included saying "You can’t be a Muslim and be in charge of a Christian nation/city" and that "1st, 2nd & 3rd generation immigrants should not hold top-tier government positions".